Delilah-Lawes03/shecodes_basic_final_project/README.md

 ## Enhanced Version

-An improved version of this project with modern features and better code organization can be found [here](link-to-new-repo)
+An improved version of this project with better code organization can be found [here](https://github.com/delilah-lawes/mood-board)

 > Note: This repository serves as an archive of the original SheCodes Basics submission.
 For the latest version with improved features and code structure, please visit the link above.